whosonfirst/whosonfirst-www/www/blog/2018/08/21/license-change/index.md

 ![](images/64071_8a0968341778dd8a_b.jpg)

-When we originally [released](https://whosonfirst.org/blog/2015/08/18/who-s-on-first/) **Who’s On First**, our gazetteer of all the places in the world from continents to neighbourhoods and venues, we published the open data with the [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.
-Today we’re providing public notice and requesting comments on a license change to the [CDLA-Permissive 1.0](https://cdla.io/permissive-1-0/) license.
+When we originally [released](https://whosonfirst.org/blog/2015/08/18/who-s-on-first/) **Who’s On First**, our gazetteer of all the places in the world, from continents to neighbourhoods and venues, we published the open data under the [Creative Commons Attribution (CC-BY)](https://creativecommons.org/licenses/by/4.0/) license.
+Today we’re providing public notice and requesting comments on a license change to the [Community Data License Agreement - Permissive 1.0 (CDLA)](https://cdla.io/permissive-1-0/) license.

-Our mission at Who’s On First has always to collect great content about places and release it as liberally licensed open data. **We believe that licenses which  encourage data circulation promote a wider range of uses.** Mapzen’s original contributions were added as [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) and most of our other data sources require attribution or are in the public domain.
+Our mission at Who’s On First has always to collect great content about places and release it as liberally licensed open data. **We believe that licenses which  encourage data circulation promote a wider range of uses.** Mapzen’s original contributions were added under the [Creative Commons "No Rights Reserved" (CC0)](https://creativecommons.org/share-your-work/public-domain/cc0/) license and most of our other data sources require attribution or are in the public domain.

-Because of the mix of licenses from Who’s On First [sources](https://github.com/whosonfirst/whosonfirst-sources/blob/master/sources/README.md), the minimum common license type for the project needs to be attribution based and we launched with the Creative Commons CC-BY license.
+Because of the mix of licenses from Who’s On First [sources](https://github.com/whosonfirst/whosonfirst-sources/blob/master/sources/README.md), the minimum common license type for the project needs to be attribution based which is why we opted to use the CC-BY license.
 An **attribution license also shows respect** for the other open data projects & communities that Who’s On First hold hands with.

 After [Mapzen shutdown](https://web.archive.org/web/20180102171848/https://mapzen.com/blog/shutdown/) we began searching for a new home and new sponsor for the Who’s On First project.
-We are grateful to have received grant money support from Amazon AWS to keep the data and related cloud machines available in 2018. **Mapzen expats** have landed a variety of places, including at [Snapchat](https://www.snapchat.com/) and at [SFO Museum](https://millsfield.sfomuseum.org/), where we continue to actively contribute to the project.
+We are grateful to have received grant money support from Amazon AWS to keep the data and related server infrastructure available throughout 2018. **Mapzen expats** have landed a variety of places, including at [Snapchat](https://www.snapchat.com/) and at [SFO Museum](https://millsfield.sfomuseum.org/), where we continue to actively contribute to the project.

 ### We’re pleased to announce that Who’s On First is in the process of become a [Linux Foundation](https://www.linuxfoundation.org/) project!